KonradIT/roborock-remote/README.md

 ### 1. Run the provisioning script

+First follow the steps to generate a `$HOME/.roborock` credentials file using Python-roborock: https://github.com/Python-roborock/python-roborock

+Then:

 ```bash
 python scripts/configure_device.py --port <PORT>
 ```

 The script reads `~/.roborock`, extracts the required credentials, and prompts you for:

-- **WiFi SSID** and **password**
+- **WiFi password**
-- **Robot IP address** -- provide this for local/offline mode, or leave blank to use cloud mode
+- **Robot IP address** -- provide this for local/offline mode if not specified in the file.
+- **Operating mode**: cloud/local

 The device will reboot and connect automatically.

-**IMPORTANT**: Make sure to input a 2.4GHz WiFi SSID!
-Likely the Roborock is already connected to a 2.4 GHz network, on mine I could not get it to connect to a 5 GHz network.

 ### 2. Switching modes

-- To switch from cloud to local mode (or vice versa), re-run the provisioning script and change the IP field.
+- To switch from cloud to local mode (or vice versa), re-run the provisioning script and specify operating mode, if local it'll also use the IP address from the roborock config file.
 - Erase flash (`pio run --target erase`) to fully reset all stored configuration.

 ## Usage